+Total Plumbing offers emergency plumber services in Dallas, TX.
+This blog offers emergency plumbing tips and tricks to help one prevent further damage until a plumber can arrive on the scene.
+Plumbing emergencies happen, and you always want to be prepared.
 Every good homeowner or renter has some tools and knowledge at their disposal, right?
 You probably have a hammer and some nails, and chances are you know where your breaker is.
 However, things seem a lot more complicated to people when it comes to plumbing — even though they don’t have to be.
 In turn, people tend to be unprepared for most plumbing issues outside of having a plumber and the occasional jar of no-no drain cleaner.

-When you think about it, clogged toilets and stuck drains really are just part of life in homes and apartments.
-On another note, plumbing emergencies can also be a fact of life — most people have a fairly major plumbing issue at least once — and it’s important to equip yourself with some basic tools and knowledge while you’re waiting for a plumber.
+When you think about it, clogged toilets and stuck drains are just part of life in homes and apartments.
+On another note, plumbing emergencies can also be a fact of life — most people have a fairly major plumbing issue at least once — and it’s essential to equip yourself with some basic tools and knowledge while you’re waiting for a plumber.

 Make sure you know how to turn off your water